 You may think that the brain lights up in different ways when you perform different tasks, and that it turns off when you are at rest.
 Far from it.
-There is a persistent level of background activity, called the default mode, that is critical for overall brain functioning and the planning of future actions (deeply sounds like the mechanism of being alive).
-When your mind is at rest (daydreaming, meditating, sleeping) dispersed brain areas chatter away to one another, and the energy consumed by this ever active messaging is twenty times higher than the energy the brain uses to accomplish specific tasks.
-Everything we do marks a departure from the brains default mode, and the energy used for such specific activities is only about five percent more than what the brain already consumes in this highly active default mode.
+There is a persistent level of background activity, called the default mode, that is critical for overall brain functioning and the planning of future actions.
+When your mind is at rest (daydreaming, meditating, sleeping), dispersed brain areas chatter away to one another, and the energy consumed by this ever active messaging is twenty times higher than the energy the brain uses to accomplish specific tasks.
+Everything we do marks a departure from the brain’s default mode, and the energy used for such specific activities is only about five percent more than what the brain already consumes in this highly active default mode.
 During specific activities the default mode continues underneath.
-Because this background default mode of high energy consumption is difficult to see and was difficult to find, brain scientists gave a reverential nod to the dark energy in astronomy and called it the brains dark energy.
+Because this background default mode of high energy consumption is difficult to see and was difficult to find, brain scientists gave a reverential nod to dark energy in astronomy and called it the brain’s dark energy.
 This dark energy was later found to be predominant in four widely separated areas of the brain, the lateral parietal cortex, the lateral temporal cortex, the medial parietal cortex and (no surprise) the medial prefrontal cortex (MPFC).
-Together these areas constitute the default mode network (DMN), thought to behave like an orchestra conductor issuing timing signals to coordinate activity among different brain regions.
+Together, these areas constitute the default mode network (DMN), thought to behave like an orchestra conductor issuing timing signals to coordinate activity among different brain regions.
 Damage to the DMN may be involved with a whole series of mental and physical disorders.
-In this way the brain integrates all its regions in a way that allows them to function and react in concert to stimuli.
+In this way, the brain integrates all its regions in a way that allows them to function and react in concert to stimuli.
 Integration is the key.

-Moving from neuron to narrative I am telling you about neurons in order to shed light on the story of meditation.
+Moving from neuron to narrative, I write about neurons in order to shed light on the story of meditation.
 We only use very little information residing in the outside world to know that world.
 Instead, we mostly construct a perception of that world by means of a staggering amount of internal brain processing involving neural networks that are widely distributed throughout the nervous system.
-To do that effectively it is essential that the integrative function of the DMN be intact and unfolds in optimal ways.
-Proper brain hygiene including time for play, goal-oriented focusing, sleeping, physical activity, connecting with others, non-focused day-dreamy downtime and time for inner reflection ensures such brain health.
+To do that effectively, it is essential that the integrative function of the DMN be intact and unfold in optimal ways.
+Proper brain hygiene, which includes time for play, goal-oriented focusing, sleeping, physical activity, connecting with others, non-focused day-dreamy downtime and time for inner reflection, ensures such brain health.

-Central to these aspects of brain hygiene is time for inner reflection, also called time in.
+Central to these aspects of brain hygiene is time for inner reflection, also called ‘time in’.
 This is what we hone through mindfulness meditation.
-We harness the power of the master integrator in the brain, the middle prefrontal cortex (MPC), to create a still point, different from, but not unlike sleep, a state of concentrated and ultimately effortless rest.
-This allows the brain to get out of its own way, and were I to put my money on something, I would put it on the hypothesis that this concentrated rest optimally activates the DMN for its sweeping integrative function throughout the body-brain.
+We harness the power of the master integrator of the brain, the middle prefrontal cortex (MPC), to create a still point, different from, but not unlike sleep, a state of concentrated and ultimately effortless rest.
+This allows the brain to get out of its own way.
+Were I to put my money on something, I would put it on the hypothesis that this concentrated rest optimally activates the DMN for its sweeping integrative function throughout the body-brain.
 Integration is the linkage of differentiated parts and stands at the core of health.
-For integration to occur it is not problem-solving that is at the core, but the ability to differentiate between the parts of the whole system and then connect them by holding them in awareness.
-Awareness changes everything it becomes aware of.
-Relative to neurons, we are talking about the differentiation and linkage between widely distributed brain regions, neural networks and neurocircuits; relative to narratives we differentiate between the different physical sensations, feelings and thoughts, between embodied and cognitive self-awareness.
-Holding it all in awareness we then allow the DMN sweep to creatively reconnect all these parts moment by moment in ever new ways, thus forever changing everything in its wave-like repetitive surf movement.
+For integration to occur, the ability to differentiate between the parts of the whole system and then connect them by holding them in awareness is key, not poblem-solving.
+Open awareness of the details of the mind’s landscape discovered through focused attention, changes everything it becomes aware of.
+Relative to neurons, we are talking about the differentiation and linkage between widely distributed brain regions, neural networks and neurocircuits; relative to narratives, we differentiate between the different somatic sensations, feelings and thoughts, between embodied and cognitive self-awareness, and ultimately between the different narrative threads we weave about our lives.
+Holding all that in awareness, after having gained a clear and detailed view of our energy flow through focused attention and kind intention, we then allow the DMN sweep to creatively reconnect in ever new ways all these parts moment-by-moment, thus forever changing everything in its wave-like repetitive surf movement.

-The DMN works largely below the radar of consciousness, and in order to reach the non-conscious realm, we have to surrender to the unknown.
-The most powerful forces that influence our lives are not the ones we know about and are conscious of, but the ones we dont know our mind has decided to adopt and work with as its own.
+The DMN works largely below the radar of consciousness.
+In order to reach the non-conscious realm, or more accurately, to become permeable to the constant flow of energy and information from non-conscious body and mind processes, we have to surrender to the unknown.
+The most powerful forces that influence our lives are not the ones we know about and are conscious of, but the ones we don’t know our mind has decided to adopt and work with as its own.